mikaelvesavuori/figmagic/readme.md

 _Built initially as an internal handoff tool for [Humblebee](https://www.humblebee.se)._

+## Changes and release notes, version 2 vs version 1

+Improvements:

+- You can now customize Figmagic a lot more, using both a `.figmagicrc` file and with regular CLI input
+- Running `figmagic` with existing tokens will not insta-delete the old files; now they will simply be put in the trash can (this is a requested safety net, for example when you're combining Figmagic with extra steps and hate having files trashed that have changes in them)
+- Clean-up of code, dependency grooming, and better separation into configuration and system files
+- Improved documentation and instructions
+- More tests and coverage
+- [https://www.figmagic.com](https://www.figmagic.com) is launched!
+Nothing special, but at least creates a bit more visibility

+Things to know when migrating from version 1 to version 2:

+- Spacing is now in `rem` units
+- Postscript font family names are no longer used; instead it's the normalized regular names (you can select to use Postscript names if you want, though)

 ## Approach and use cases

 There's a lot to say here about the use cases and approaches taken by other tools.
 I will be writing an article on the motivations behind the project later on.